Union of the Russian People: 1906–1917

-By 1906 the Union had a total of 300,000 members spread over 1,000 different branches.
+By 1906, the Union had a total of 300,000 members across 1,000 branches.
 Most of their supporters came from the social stratum which had either lost – or were afraid of losing – their status in society as a result of reform and modernisation – much like the supporters of fascism – among them working were labourers, policemen and other low-ranking state officials who risked losing their power, and small shopkeepers and artisans who were losing the competition against big business and industry.

-By 1907 it is said about up to 900 local URP branches existed in many cities, towns and even villages.
+By 1907, there were reportedly up to 900 local URP branches across many cities, towns, and even villages.
 Apart from the ones named above, the largest were in Kiev, Saratov and Astrakhan; Volhynian Governorate is also mentioned among the largest by the representation of the URP: one-quarter of all members of the organization belonged to its filial based in Pochaiv, Volhynia.

-The Union opposed Stolypin's reforms, being supporters of the 'legitimist bloc' which, through its support in the court, church, nobility and the Union, defeated nearly all of Stolypin's reform proposals.
+The Union opposed Stolypin's reforms, being supporters of the 'legitimist bloc' which, through its support in the court, church, nobility, and the Union, defeated nearly all of Stolypin's reform proposals.

 The Union also became the main instigator (through meetings, gatherings, lectures, manifestations and mass public prayers) of the pogroms against Jews (especially in 1906 in Gomel, Yalta, Białystok, Odessa, Sedlets and other cities), in which members of the URP often took an active part.
 In the wake of the Beiliss Affair, Nicholas II used the large wave of antisemitism in the population, spread and rallied by groups such as the Union of the Russian People, to rally support for his regime.
-It was one of the first to extreme Rightist groups which had proclaimed a charge of ritual murder, and supported the anti-Semitic persecution throughout the trial of Menahem Beiliss.
+It was one of the first extreme Rightist groups to have proclaimed a charge of ritual murder, and it supported the anti-Semitic persecution throughout the trial of Menahem Beiliss.

-In 1908 URP members of the clergy claimed through a petition the right to carry weapons; this petition, however, was denied.

-In 1909 the Union of the Russian People planned to organize a congress in Poltava, dedicated to the 200th anniversary of the victory of Russian troops over the Swedes near the city.
-However, Nicholas II refused to give a permission to hold the event, as a result of which the Union's authority among the population was greatly diminished.
+In 1908, URP members of the clergy petitioned for the right to carry weapons; however, the petition was denied.
+In 1909, the Union of the Russian People planned to organize a congress in Poltava to mark the 200th anniversary of the victory of Russian troops over the Swedes near the city.
+However, Nicholas II refused to give permission to hold the event, as a result of which the Union's authority among the population was greatly diminished.

-In 1908–10, the infighting in the URP broke the organisation into several smaller entities, which were in constant conflict with each other: Union of Archangel Michael (Союз Михаила Архангела), Union of the Russian People (Союз русского народа), Dubrovin's All-Russian Union of the Russian People in Petersburg (Всероссийский дубровинский Союз русского народа в Петербурге), etc. After the February Revolution of 1917, all of the Black-Hundredist organisations were forcefully dissolved and banned.

-Soon after the February Revolution of 1917, the URP was suspended and its leader Alexander Dubrovin was arrested.
+From 1908 onwards, infighting broke the URP into several competing factions: the Michael the Archangel Russian People's Union founded by Purishkevich, Dubrovin's own splinter group registered in August 1912 as the All-Russian Dubrovin Union of the Russian People (Всероссийский дубровинский Союз русского народа в Петербурге), and a reconstituted main URP whose leadership passed to Nikolai Markov in November 1912.
+After the February Revolution of 1917, all of the Black-Hundredist organisations were forcefully dissolved and banned.
+Soon after the February Revolution of 1917, the URP was suspended, and its leader Alexander Dubrovin was arrested.